snehavishwanatha/Generating_sentences_using_Ngrams_Approach/ReadMe.md

 * Context free grammer - Production and Generation
 * Solving Jumbled words to form correct sentence using CFG
 * Identifying NounPhrases in a sentence using Trees and Chunking
+* Check the grammer of a sentence and get auto suggestions to correct